-Proposed sessions are collected online and forwarded to the Chapter’s administrative support team.
+Selected sessions are forwarded to the Chapter’s administrative support team.
 Either the proposal system itself, or the conference assistants, will create a numbered matrix of submissions’ titles and moderators for use by the Programs Subcommittee and Chapter that are keyed to the individual online submittals.

-The proposal system’s online scoring module feature was first used by the 2016 Conference Program Subcommittee.
-Additional information regarding use of the online scoring, along with procedural steps and user info from the subcommittee, will be provided to the Programs Subcommittee each year by the CM Credit Management Contractor prior to the review of the online system.

-Two key factors in selecting regular (i.e., non-keynote, non-student) sessions are: having a clear understanding about filling your session tracks, and how many sessions you will be able to select from those proposed.
+Prior to reviewing proposals, the CM Credit Management Contractor will provide training to the Programs Subcommittee on how to use the online scoring system, along with providing written instructions and other useful information. .

-NOTE: The following discussion is intended to guide the Programs Subcommittee in approaching the daunting task of reviewing and selecting sessions for your conference.
-It’s meant as a way to think about your subcommittee’s duties and not meant as a dictate.
+NOTE: The following discussion is intended to guide the Programs Subcommittee in approaching the daunting task of reviewing and selecting sessions for the conference.
+These are offered as guidelines only and are not requirements..

-Balancing Conference Tracks: the Programs Subcommittee may find itself with two competing goals: to select the absolute best proposals for the conference and to generally balance the number selected among your session tracks.
-If you want to review proposals by track, it’s advisable to still sort the session proposals by topic within the track.
+Balancing Conference Tracks: The Programs Subcommittee may find itself with two competing goals: to select the absolute best proposals for the conference and to generally balance the number of sessions in each track.
+When reviewing proposals by track, it’s advisable to still sort the session proposals by topic within the track.
 By doing this you’ll be able to discover whether multiple tracks are selected for the same topic.
-If so, it is still likely that the proposals will be similar enough that you’ll want to compare them directly and so you’ll move them to one track location.
-When you review proposals on the same topic, some things to compare are: number and quality of speakers; balance of perspectives being presented on the subject matter; CM creditworthiness of the material; and breadth of material proposed among the proposals.
+If so, it is still likely that the proposals will be similar enough that you’ll want to compare them directly and maybe move them to one track.
+When reviewing proposals with similar topics, compare: number and quality of speakers; balance of perspectives being presented on the subject matter; CM creditworthiness of the material; and breadth of material covered.
 Try to not select the same speaker for multiple sessions, especially on similar topics.
-When reviewing sessions and you find only a moderator and one speaker, consider asking the moderator to add speakers – maybe even from another (unsuccessful) panel.
+For sessions with only a moderator and one speaker, if the topic is enticing, ask the moderator to add speakers – maybe even from another (unsuccessful) panel.
+Combining two complementary proposals is also an option.

-Some Programs Subcommittees have used their tracks in the Call for Presentations as a way to encourage thinking about submittals in a wide variety of topics but then have found a great imbalance in the number of proposals submitted within each track.
-That is not a problem if it occurs.
-Sessions are not always shown with their track in the program document; they are included, however, in the Mobile Application and can assist attendees in selecting sessions that are within their areas of interest.
-If you find yourself with an imbalance, it’s recommended that you proceed to divide proposals by the main topic of the proposal: use the listing in the session submission form to divide proposals into topics.
+While conference tracks are intended to solicit a wide range of topics, an imbalance may occur with significantly more proposals submitted in one or several tracks.
+This is not necessarily a concern as sessions are not always shown with their track in the conference program.
+However, highlighting sessions by primary topics can be useful for attendees that are interested in specific planning issues. .
+Where an imbalance exists, consider dividing a track with many sessions in several tracks based on the topics in the proposal form. .

-How many sessions: before you start selecting, it’s important for you to have a good idea about how many regular sessions you’re going to be able to accommodate.
-Factors are: what is the expected attendance at your conference; how many plenary sessions will you have taking regular session block times; how many session rooms have been contracted for that will adequately accommodate concurrent sessions at the conference site; and how many session blocks can you fit in each of the conference days.
-Discuss these factors and calculate the number of regular sessions you are looking for.
-The VP Conferences will be an integral part of this discussion.
+How many sessions: before you start selecting, it’s important for you to know how many regular sessions will be scheduled for the conference.
+Factors are: expected attendance at your conference; number of session blocks in the conference schedule; and number of session rooms concurrently available in each session block based on the capacity of the facility and other conference needs.
+The VP Conferences and Conference Management Contractor will be an integral part of this determination.